ircmaxell/programming-with-anthony/ideas.md

     Talk about closures and how they can be used & abused...
 * **Bitwise Logic**
     Explain how bitwise logic works, and the different types of operations that can be performed
-* **Boolean Logic**
-    Explain the different rules of logic and how short-circuit evaulation works

 ## Completed